 Typically, a high bounce rate means bad news for a lot of marketers.
 A high bounce rate is usually equated with low engagement and thus, non-conversion.
 Marketing logic dictates that you want your visitors to stay longer on your website, browse through different pages, really digest your content and ultimately, respond to your call to action.

 While the factors that affect bounce rate differ site from site, outlined here are a few tips which you can implement to bring down your site’s bounce rate to the minimum.
 Again, this is not to claim that all these tips will work magic on your site.
 This is just a simple guideline and it is still up to you to examine your analytics data and drill down on the real source of your site’s skyrocketing bounce rate.

 Table of Contents

-When an internet user runs a query on Google, he or she is driven by a specific motivation – whether it’s finding an answer to a question, a guide to doing a specific task or resolving a problem.
-One reason that a site might experience high bounce rate is because the content of the site does not satisfy this user intent.
+When an internet user runs a query on Google, he or she is driven by a specific motivation – whether it’s finding an answer to a question, a guide to doing a specific task, or resolving a problem.
+One reason that a site might experience a high bounce rate is that the content of the site does not satisfy this user’s intent.

 Now, this is something that is not for everyone.
-Of course, the easiest solution in order to deliver great browsing experience to mobile internet users is by using responsive website design.
+Of course, the easiest solution in order to deliver a great browsing experience to mobile internet users is by using a responsive website design.
 However, you can take this a bit further by creating a dedicated mobile site.
 There are subtle nuances that distinguish the browsing behaviors when people are using their desktops as opposed to when they are using their laptops.
-Creating tailor fit content execution made for the mobile browsers can bring down your bounce rate by making your site more suited for those who are on-the –go.
+Creating tailor-fit content execution made for mobile browsers can bring down your bounce rate by making your site more suited for those who are on the go.

 There are other things you can do to minimize your bounce rate, but as mentioned, before performing any action, you have to understand first what’s causing your visitors to leave your site immediately causing you not to get the results you want.
 Find the source of the problem and act on it.